-These are 20 of the most common questions you can expect to see from college coaches at any level, along with some tips on answering from a former college coach on our team.
+These are 20 of the most common questions you can expect to get from college coaches at any level, along with some tips on how to answer them.

 - What are your strengths as a player?